New Build Conveyancing Solicitors

 Our expert team of specialist lawyers offer a bespoke service to clients purchasing new homes to achieve the stringent demands of developers.

-At Eric Robinson Solicitors, our expert lawyers have extensive knowledge of the new build property market and work closely with developers and their solicitors to streamline the buying process.
-We understand that the process is different from buying a second hand property and we are experts in what we do.
+At Eric Robinson Solicitors, our lawyers are experts in this area and have extensive knowledge and work closely with developers, their solicitors and mortgage companies to streamline the buying process.
+We understand that the process of purchasing a new build is different from buying a second hand property and we are experts in what we do.

 Our lawyers will use the latest paperless technology to advance your matter from the receipt of your instructions and to keep you fully informed throughout the entire buying process.